 Ken Wiley is a French horn player, composer and producer with a long and varied musical career.
-Considered one of the top drawer studio musicians in Los Angeles, Wiley has logged some impressive credits, including appearances with bassist Charlie Haden’s Liberation Music Orchestra, the Charlie Rouse Quintet, bassists John Patitucci (Chick Corea) and Jimmy Johnson (Wayne Johnson, Allan Holdsworth), and guitarists Mike Miller and Grant Geissman (Chuck Mangione).
+A graduate of the Manhattan School of Music in New York, he is considered one of the top drawer studio musicians in Los Angeles, Wiley has logged some impressive credits, including appearances with bassist Charlie Haden’s Liberation Music Orchestra, the Charlie Rouse Quintet, bassists John Patitucci (Chick Corea) and Jimmy Johnson (Wayne Johnson, Allan Holdsworth), and guitarists Mike Miller and Grant Geissman (Chuck Mangione).
 Wiley’s talents are recognized throughout the music and film industry.
 He’s composed music for the short film, “The Doctor In Spite of Himself,” the docudrama, “Budo Warrior,” “Rachel Hunter-The Making of a Calendar,” and the Florida On Wheels TV series.
 Other studio work includes soundtracks for Family Guy, The Cleveland Show, American Dad and numerous records including Versionnes by Gian Carlo, Infinity on High by Fallout Boy, The Sound of White by Missy Higgins, and Lenny Kravitz.

 Live performances include the Playboy Jazz Festival, LA Jazz Society, UCLA Jazz Concert Series, American Festival Orchestra, Julliard New Music Festival, numerous L.A.
 Jazz clubs , the Coleman Hawkins Jazz Festival, and clinics on playing Jazz on the Horn.